quickwit-oss/quickwit/docs/reference/query-language.md

 Note that a query like `title:barack obama` will find only `barack` in the title and `obama` in the default fields.
 If no default field has been set on the index, this will result in an error.

+### Searching structures nested in documents.

+Quickwit is designed to index structured data.
+If you search into some object nested into your document, whether it is an `object`, a `json` object, or whether it was caught through the `dynamic` mode, the query language is the same.
+You simply need to chain the different steps to reach your value from the root of the document.

+For instance, the document `{"product": {"attributes": {color": "red"}}}` is returned if you query `product.attributes.color:red`.
+If a dot `.` exists in one of the key of your object, you need to escape it.
+For instance, the document `{"attributes": {"server.name": "elephant"}}` is returned if you query `attributes:server\.name:elephant`.

 ### Boolean Operators

 Quickwit supports `AND`, `+`, `OR`, `NOT` and `-` as Boolean operators (case sensitive).
 By default, the `AND` is chosen, this means that if you omit it in a query like `title:"barack obama" president` Quickwit will interpret the query as `title:"barack obama" AND president`.